Phases we go through to learn to draw or paint.

 Our brain and hand don’t talk.

-People first need to want to draw better.
-Second, take efforts to learn to draw better, and then do it over and over again.
+You first need to WANT to draw better.
+Second, take the efforts to learn to draw better, and then do it over and over again.

 Four stages of competence.